Neil Alexander: International career

 Having represented Scotland at under-21 level on ten occasions, Alexander was first called up for Scotland at the age of 24 during the summer 2002 Far East tour but did not receive a cap.
 He was called up a second time in August 2002 for a UEFA Euro 2004 qualifying group match against Faroe Islands after Neil Sullivan was forced to withdraw due to injury.
 He remained a regular call-up for Scotland squads for several years before eventually making his Scotland debut as a 49th-minute substitute in place of Craig Gordon during a 3–1 defeat to Switzerland on 1 March 2006 in a friendly match, a cap which his Cardiff manager Dave Jones described as "deserved".
 Alexander also played a part in Scotland's 2006 Kirin Cup win and played both matches against Bulgaria and Japan.

 Coaching career

 Alexander retired from playing in June 2018, and was appointed goalkeeping coach at Dundee United.
 He left the club in July 2021.

 In March 2022 Alexander joined John Hughes's Dunfermline Athletic backroom team as goalkeeping coach following the departure of Owain Fon Williams.
 Due to injuries, Dunfermline registered Alexander as a player for the remainder of the season and he immediately went in to the match day squad versus Arbroath as a substitute.
+In 2022, Alexander became goalkeeping coach at Motherwell F.C.